EvanLyu732/iceoryx-v4l2-yuyv2bgr-camera/Readme.md

 - using `v4l2_open` api would lead to unexpected error.

-## Dependencies
+## Usage

-1. ros1 catkin required, check `CMakeLists.txt` for more details.
+1. ROS1 catkin build system is required.
+Check `CMakeLists.txt` for detailed dependencies.
-2. if iceoryx is not installed, then `bash install_iceoryx.sh` to install iceoryx.
+2. If Iceoryx is not installed, run `bash install_iceoryx.sh` to install it.
-3. run `bash build.sh` to build the project.
+3. Run `bash build.sh` to build the project.
+4. Run `bash test.sh` to start the camera publisher.
+Make sure to specify the correct video device name.
+5. Navigate to the `build/test` directory and run `./dma_receiver camera_0` to start the subscriber.